MeshA*: Efficient Path Planning With Motion Primitives: Problem Statement

 \section{Problem Statement}

-Consider a point-sized mobile agent that moves in a 2D workspace $W \subset \mathds{R}^2$ that is composed of the free space, $W_{free}$, and the obstacles, $W_{obs}$, and is tessellated into the grid (composed of the square cells).
-A grid cell, denoted as $(i, j)$, is considered blocked if its intersection with $W_{obs}$ is not empty, and is free otherwise.
+Consider a point-sized mobile agent moving in a 2D workspace $W \subset \mathds{R}^2$ composed of a free space $W_{free}$ and obstacles $W_{obs}$.
+The workspace is tessellated into a grid, where each cell $(i,j)$ is either free or blocked.